FAQ for Parents

 What is the dining hall like?

 Lorado Taft Campus is well known for good food.
 Students sit at tables with an adult and are served meals family style.
 Tables are set, food is served, and dishes are cleared by a student assigned to be the table hopper.
 Students rotate the hopping duty.
 Typical lunch and dinner meals include a meat, bread, vegetable and/or fruit and dessert.
 Breakfasts typically include cereal, yogurt, bananas and either pancakes, French toast, or eggs.
 Students are allowed to have seconds (and thirds if they are still hungry).
 Nuts and peanuts are not served in the dining hall.
-Please notify us well in advance if your child has any special dietary needs.
+The Taft kitchen staff work diligently to accommodate our guests with food allergies and other dietary needs.

 Who supervises my child at night?